bytedance/uss/README.md

 # Computation Auditory Scene Analysis (CASA) and Universal Source Separation with Weakly labelled Data

 This is the PyTorch implementation of the Universal Source Separation with Weakly labelled Data [1].
 The CASA system is able to automatically detect and separate up to hundreds of sound classes using a single model.
+The CASA system is trained on the weakly labelled AudioSet dataset.

 ## 1. Installation
 ```bash